OSC/osc-systemstatus/README.md

 #### Server

 The available host servers are configured in servers.yml.
-The following methods are provided for configuration of Oakley, Ruby, and the User's filesystem host.
+The following methods are provided for configuration of Oakley and Ruby clusters.

 * `Ganglia.oakley` (default) Sets the object to request a report on Oakley Cluster.
 * `Ganglia.ruby` Sets the object to request a report on Ruby Cluster.
-* `Ganglia.fileserver` Sets the object to request a report on the user's file-server node.
 * `Ganglia.server(server)` Sets the object to request a report on a custom server.
 (Define in servers.yml)

 #### Report Range